andyljones/megastep/docs/tutorials/kernels/index.rst

    years, and compiling a modern version makes for a much more pleasant time writing C++.
  * ``extra_cuda_cflags``: And here we say we want the CUDA side of things compiled as C++14 code.
 Not quite as nice as C++17 code, but the best the CUDA compiler could support as of the time I wrote this.
-We also chuck in the ``-lineinfo`` switch, which will give us more useful debugging information when things go wrong.
+We also chuck in the ``-lineinfo`` switch, which will give us more useful debugging information when things go wrong, and the ``--use_fast_math`` switch, which lets the CUDA compiler user faster - but slightly less accurate - maths.
  * ``extra_ldflags``: And finally, we list off all the libraries that need to be included when linking the compiled code.
+   The ``-l`` switches name specific libraries; the ``-L`` switches give the directories to look in for dynamic linking, and the ``-Wl,-rpath`` switches give the directories to look in for static linking.
+I think I have that right.

 TODO-DOCS finish the kernels tutorial